 This section is taken from a prototype of a letter which could be sent to a local newspaper if articles appear which discount the Christianity of the Founders.
 Barton seeks to portray Jefferson as a Christian, in the evangelical sense.
 This video clip provides more detail.

 As I understand it, Jefferson did indeed favor Christian teaching for Native Americans.
 However, there is abundant reason to doubt that he wanted them to become Christians in the evangelical sense.
-If so, his little Reader’s Digest version of the New Testament would have been a poor way to do it.
+If so, his little Reader’s Digest version of the Gospels would have been a poor way to do it.
 Here is how the Jefferson Bible ends:

 And about the ninth hour Jesus cried with a loud voice, saying, Eli, Eli, lama sabachthani? that is to say, My God, my God, why hast thou forsaken me?